 Statistics

-Differences in larval size among treatment were examined using a two-way ANOVA with fixed effects of treatment and day followed by Tukey’s Honestly Significant Difference test (Tukey’s HSD).
+Differences in larval size and mortality across treatments were examined using a two-way ANOVA with fixed effects of treatment and day followed by Tukey’s Honestly Significant Difference test (Tukey’s HSD).
 A one-way ANOVA was also used to test for differences in larval size among treatments using the combined fixed factor of day-treatment.
 Larval calcification and developmental stage were compared among treatments using a generalized linear model (GLM).
 Binomial error distributions were used for GLM analyses.
+The occurrence of a developmental delay was assessed by fitting the regression of shell height on hinge length to a linear model and testing for differences in the slopes of these lines across treatments.
+Developmental delay would be demonstrated if the larvae maintained the same allometry across treatments (the slopes of the lines were the same) but were different in size.
 All analyses were performed in R (R Development Core Team 2011).

 RESULTS